lsst/ap_pipe/doc/lsst.ap.pipe/pipeline-tutorial.rst

 Like most Vera Rubin Observatory pipelines, the AP Pipeline is run with an external runner called ``pipetask``.
 This can be found in the ``ctrl_mpexec`` package, which is included as part of ``lsst_distrib``.

-The pipeline itself is configured in `ap_pipe/pipelines/ApPipe.yaml <https://github.com/lsst/ap_pipe/blob/master/pipelines/ApPipe.yaml>`_.
+The pipeline itself is configured in `ap_pipe/pipelines/DECam/ApPipe.yaml <https://github.com/lsst/ap_pipe/blob/master/pipelines/DECam/ApPipe.yaml>`_.

 To process your ingested data, run

 .. prompt:: bash

    mkdir apdb/
-   make_apdb.py -c db_url="sqlite:///apdb/association.db"
+   make_apdb.py -c db_url="sqlite:///apdb.db"
-   pipetask run -p ${AP_PIPE_DIR}/pipelines/ApPipe.yaml --instrument lsst.obs.decam.DarkEnergyCamera --register-dataset-types -c diaPipe:apdb.db_url="sqlite:///apdb.db" -b repo/ -i "templates/deep,skymaps,DECam/raw/all,DECam/calib,refcats" -o processed -d "visit in (123456, 123457) and detector=42"
+   pipetask run -p ${AP_PIPE_DIR}/pipelines/DECam/ApPipe.yaml --register-dataset-types -c parameters:coaddName=deep -c isr:connections.bias=cpBias -c isr:connections.flat=cpFlat -c diaPipe:apdb.db_url="sqlite:///apdb.db" -b repo/ -i "DECam/defaults,DECam/raw/all" -o processed -d "visit in (123456, 123457) and detector=42"

 In this case, a ``processed/<timestamp>`` collection will be created within ``repo`` and the results will be written there.
 See :doc:`apdb` for more information on :command:`make_apdb.py`.